cstefanache/marvin-dev/README.md

 #### View locators list

 After running a step from the graph, the view locators list button is available.
-Clicking on it will display a sidepanel where are displayed all the locators identified for the current page of the application under test.
+Clicking on it a side panelis displayed, where all discovered locators are listed.

 <img width="906" alt="image" src="https://user-images.githubusercontent.com/15820565/215437332-4bc6e370-0293-40ad-978c-e145b2c1b25b.png">